coder-academy/student-schedule/Term 1/Week 2/Day 1/DailyPlanT1-W2-D1.md

 [Ruby Koans](http://rubykoans.com/)

 ####Instructions:
-1. Download Ruby Koans from the website or [here](rubykoans.zip)
+Download Ruby Koans from the website or [here](rubykoans.zip) <br>
-2. Open ruby_koans folder in Atom/Sublime Text
+Open ruby_koans folder in Atom/Sublime Text <br>
-3. From the ruby_koans directory, the terminal run:
+From the ruby_koans directory, the terminal run: <br>
 ```
   ruby path_to_enlightenment.rb
 ```
-4. Follow instructions.
+Follow instructions.
 It will tell you which file to edit (using Atom) and then run that file once you have completed editing that file.